IntelRealSense/librealsense/src/media/readme.md

 #### Recording Snapshots
-Upon creation, the record device goes over all of the extensions of the real device and its sensors, and saves a snapshot of those extensions to the file.
+Upon creation, the record device goes over all of the extensions of the real device and its sensors, and saves snapshots of those extensions to the file.
 These snapshots will allow the playback device to recreate the topology of the recorded device, and will serve as the initial data of their extensions.
 To allow record sensors to save changes to extensions' data over the life time of the program, when a user asks a record sensor for an extension, a record-able extension would be provided.
 It's worth mentioning that we expect extensions to provide this recordable version of themselves.
 A record-able version of an extension holds an action to perform whenever the extension's data changes.
 This action is provided by the record sensor, and will usually be the action of writing the extension's snapshot to file.